guirialli/guirialli/README.md

-- 👋 Hi, I’m @guirialli
+- 👋 Hi, I’m Guilherme Rialli Oliveira;
-- 👀 I’m interested in ...
+- 👀 I’m interested in Java, C# e kotlin;
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning  kotlin;
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Java projects;
-- 📫 How to reach me gui.rialli@gmail.com...
+- 📫 How to reach me gui.rialli@gmail.com;

 <!---
 guirialli/guirialli is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.